Aarogyaa Bharat

 • Eat meals comfortably

-• Read or use devices
+• Read, write, or use devices

-• Keep essentials within reach
+• Keep medicines and essentials within easy reach

 13. Supportive Pillows and Cushions

-Extra pillows help with:
+Extra pillows and orthopedic cushions help with:

-• Proper posture
+• Proper posture and spinal alignment

-• Comfortable sleeping positions
+• More comfortable sleeping positions

-Step 7: Deciding Between Rent or Buy
+Step 7: Deciding Between Renting or Buying Equipment

-Not all equipment needs to be purchased.
+Not all medical equipment needs to be purchased.

-• The need is temporary
+• The requirement is temporary

 • Recovery is expected within weeks

-• Equipment is bulky or expensive
+• The equipment is bulky or expensive

-• It will be used long-term
+• It will be needed long-term

 • Daily monitoring is required